Ramleh War Cemetery: Location

 The cemetery lies on a plain looking towards the hills of Judea in the general direction of Jerusalem.
 The location is close to the site of the Battle of Junction Station (13 to 14 November 1917).
 The cemetery was in use throughout the period of Mandatory Palestine, including the World War II, up to the start of May 1948.
 British burials of the few troops who stayed until end of June 1948 in order to finish the evacuation are buried in Khayat Beach War Cemetery in Haifa.

 Noted burials

 One notable grave from the World War I period is that of politician and soldier Neil Primrose.
-Among those buried in the cemetery are the two British sergeants, Mervyn Paice and Clifford Martin, who were hanged by the Irgun in 1947 in response to the death sentences carried out on three of their members by the British Mandate authorities.
+Among others buried in the cemetery are the two British sergeants, Mervyn Paice and Clifford Martin, who were hanged by the Irgun in 1947 in response to the death sentences carried out on three of their members by the British Mandate authorities.

-In 2010, the grave of a British soldier named Harry Potter was listed on the Ramle's tourism website after becoming a popular tourist spot following the worldwide fame of the fictional wizard with the same name.
+In 2010, the grave of a British soldier named Harry Potter, killed in a pre-World War II gun battle in 1939, was listed on the Ramle's tourism website after becoming a popular tourist spot following the worldwide fame of the fictional wizard with the same name.